Atlanta Premises Liability Attorney

 Liability in such matters largely depends on whether the property owner had actual or constructive notice of the danger or hazard and had a reasonable time to remove the hazard or give sufficient warning of it.
 Nolo has tips for people involved in different types of slip and fall accidents.

-Dog bite or attacks can occur in a residence, dog park, or on the street while the dog is being walked or was off-leash.
+Dog bites or attacks can occur in a residence, dog park, or on the street while the dog is being walked or was off-leash.
 Unless the dog had previously tried biting someone or had displayed vicious or threatening behavior, a first bite will generally be excused.
 Also, a victim cannot have provoked the animal before it attacked him.
 However, if the dog was off leash or unrestrained in violation of a city, county or other government ordinance, this may be sufficient to at least allow the claim to go to trial as this by itself constitutes proof of the animal’s vicious propensity.
 Fields v.
 Thompson, 190 Ga.
 App.
 177 (1989).